Grade 8 Drama Notes; Copy

 REHEARSAL

-A full rehearsal, with all technical elements brought together.
+A full rehearsal, with all technical elements, costumes, and props brought together.
 The

 performance as it will be "on the night".